WHY DOUBLE-DIGIT INFLATION

 Many therapies including meditation, nutritional correction, color therapy, body work and others can help release toxic ideas and emotions.
 Once again, government health authorities rarely propose the natural methods to heal the mind and emotions.
 If they understood them, the nation would be far healthier.
 Instead, five million children are given ADHD drugs and drug and alcohol addiction among adults is rampant as well.
 This is the direct result of ignoring natural methods of mental and emotional healing by the leading health authorities.

-illness is caused by lack of awareness of the more subtle spiritual reasons for
+is caused by lack of awareness of the more subtle spiritual reasons for our

 the source of Creation.
 If this is